 Our application consists of a couple essay questions and an admissions quiz with around five problems, followed by a second round interview.
 See the top of this page for when applications for the Fall and Spring sessions will open.

 For returners, the most important criteria we use is your history of attendance at prior sessions.
-If you went to office hours, CBE, etc., we will probably accept you.
+If you went to office hours, clubs, and other optional events, plus are still a good fit grade/level-wise, we will probably accept you.